 We are already working with Frith Youth Centre in Bisley and join them at various sessions on an ad hoc basis.
 We help the teenagers to study for their driving theory tests and English GCSEs.

-The SU General Manager continues to attend local community group meetings to further strengthen Town and Gown relationships with residents and to communicate the volunteering work the students are undertaking in the town.
+Representatives from the Students’ Union continue to attend local community group meetings to further strengthen Town and Gown relationships with residents and to communicate the volunteering work the students are undertaking in the town.

 We try to provide a broad spectrum of volunteering activities – some for those who like manual labour and some for those who would like to engage with different age groups.

 With the appointment of Zachery Missen as the new Welfare and Campaigns Officer, the SU are hopeful we can also engage the local community in some of our campaigns this year including Movember and the Royal British Legion’s annual Poppy Appeal.

 If you have ideas for community projects you feel the Students’ Union could get involved with, please speak to Zachery or call in to the office and let us know: Zach.firstname.lastname@example.org